Quantifying the noise sensitivity of the Wasserstein metric for images: Numerical experiments and results

 \subsection{Visualizing robustness of inter-image distances}

 We now investigate how well the different metrics preserve the original distance between two images when the latter are progressively corrupted by noise.
-For this experiment, we selected two distinct $32\times32$ pixel images from the DOTMark dataset and simultaneously corrupted them with different instances of zero-sum additive noise with a standard deviation ranging from $10^{-4}$ to $10^{-2}$.
-At each noise level, we computed the $W_1,W_2$ and $L^2$ distances between the two noisy images.
-The results were averaged across 100 experiments.
-To evaluate stability, we computed a ``Distance Ratio'' by dividing the distance between the noisy images by the constant distance between the original, clean images.
-A ratio that remains close to 1 indicates that the metric's measurement reflects the underlying signals rather than the noise.
+For this experiment, we selected two distinct $32\times32$ pixel images from the DOTMark dataset and simultaneously corrupted them with different instances of zero-sum additive noise with a standard deviation ranging from $10^{-7}$ to $10^{-1}$.
+At each noise level, we computed the $W_1,W_2$ and $L^2$ discrepancies between the two noisy images.
+The results were averaged across 100~experiments.
+To evaluate stability, we computed a distance ratio by dividing the distance between the noisy images by the distance between the original, clean images.
+A ratio that remains close to 1 indicates robustness to noise.
 The output is displayed on Figure~\ref{fig: two images - all distances ratios}, which we already exhibited in the introduction.
 On that figure, the top panel visually depicts the degradation of the images as noise increases, while the main plot shows the distance ratio for each metric.
 The $L^2$ ratio (salmon-colored line) is the first to sharply diverge from 1, showing that the measured distance is quickly dominated by the noise.
 The $W_2$ ratio (blue line) is the most stable, remaining closest to the ideal ratio of 1 for the largest range of noise levels.

-This experiment serves as a practical illustration of the scaling laws: as the $W_2$ distance grows more slowly with noise, the underlying distance between the clean signals is better preserved.
+This experiment serves as a practical illustration of the scaling laws: as the $W_2$ discrepancy grows more slowly with noise, the underlying distance between the clean signals is better preserved.